Rhyannon-CUNY/datastorySDBs/README.md

 ## Project Summary

-Using data extracted from the centralized federal procurement database, FPDS.gov, by GovWinIQ, this analysis shows that executive orders have had a disproportionate impact in terminating contracts with small disadvantaged businesses between January 20 and May 1 2025 due to executiv.
-The analysis shows DOGE's cost-cutting and DEI-dismantling contract cancellations under the second Trump administration is affecting small disadvantaged businesses more compared to the proportion of contracts they have by value with the federal procurement.
+Using data extracted from the centralized federal procurement database, FPDS.gov, by GovWinIQ, this analysis shows that executive orders have had a disproportionate impact in terminating contracts with small disadvantaged businesses between January 20 and May 1 2025 due to executive order.
+The analysis shows cost-cutting and DEI-dismantling contract cancellations under the second Trump administration is affecting small disadvantaged businesses more compared to the proportion of contracts they have by value with the federal procurement.

 **Read the full story [hyperlink]**